deleteme987/SimpleProject/docs/README.txt

 This is a simple readme
 =======================

-This line added at rev1, also the READM.UPATED File added
+Modified at Revision 3 by the addition of this line.